 Follow the instructions on the screen and complete the method.

-When the WLAN AutoConfig service is running with Startup Type “Automatic”, it guarantees that it is always operating in the background and is able to connect to the wireless network when it is accessible.
+When the WLAN AutoConfig service is running with the Startup Type set to “Automatic”, it ensures that it is always operating in the background and can connect to the wireless network when accessible.
 Follow these steps to confirm it:

 - Click on the Windows search box > Services > WLAN AutoConfig.